thatsdone/junkbox/utils/mpmt/README.md

       * Looks like the are misunderstanding regarding pass-by-value or pass-by-reference in SBCL/Common Lisp.
 Please see the comment in 'bt:make-thread' block.
 If we execute it without the '(sleep 1)', busy_worker() prints wroing 'id'.
   * Julia: mpmt1.jl
       * Thread mode only at the moment.
+  * Perl: mpmt1.pl
+      * Thread mode only at the moment.
+      * Note: Perl interpreter-based thred runs parallelly not only concurrently different from Python, Ruby, etc.

 * Notes
   * Run the executables on a server at least 2 (v)CPUs.